abetwothree / laravel-ts-publish

 Warning

-The =true is required. --preview is declared with a default value ({--preview=false}), so a bare --preview flag is parsed as unset rather than true — the command will write real files instead of only previewing them.
+The =true is required. --preview is declared with a default value ({--preview=false}), so a bare --preview flag parses as unset rather than true, and the command writes real files instead of previewing them.

-This is useful for debugging or reviewing what will be generated before committing to file output.
+Useful for debugging, or for reviewing what will be generated before it hits disk.

 You can republish a single enum, model, or resource instead of the entire set by using the --source option with a fully-qualified class name or file path: